vatesfr/xen-orchestra/docs/users.md

 This plugin allows GitHub users to authenticate to Xen-Orchestra.

-The first time a user signs in, XO will create a new XO user with the same identifier (i.e. Github name), with "user" permissions.
+The first time a user signs in, XO will create a new XO user with the same identifier (i.e. Github name), with *user* permissions.
 An existing admin will need to apply the appropriate permissions for your environment.

 First you need to configure a new app in your GitHub account: